schmittnieto/schmittnieto.github.io/_posts/2024-10-04-azure-stack-hci-demolab.md

 .\00_Infra_AzHCI.ps1
 ```

-This script will set up the virtual networking, create necessary folder structures, and deploy the VMs for the Domain Controller (DC) and the Azure Stack HCI node.
+This script will set up the virtual networking, create necessary folder structures, and deploy the VMs for the Domain Controller (DC) and the Azure Local node.

 ### 5. Manual Installation of the DC Operating System